⏱ Estimated Time To Completion: 2 minutes

 );

-Once you’re done, simply use your website to validate that Decipher is collecting session replay data (and that Posthog is too, if you selected that option).
+Once you’re done, simply use your website to validate that Decipher is collecting session replay data (and that Posthog is too).